benszekeres/monte-carlo-simulation/README.md

 ## Features
 - Simulate the share price of a stock using a Monte Carlo simulation.
 - Specify the number of future trading days over which to simulate, and the number of simulation paths to use.
-- Output statistical summaries and visualizations of potential future share prices.
+- Output statistical summaries and visualisations of potential future share prices.

 ## Data Sources